 - Lead coaching

 Fri PM – course debrief and advice for the future.

 Return travel should be arranged on Saturday morning, after your final nights accommodation.

 Your course base is La Grave on the northern edge of the Ecrins National Park.
 This tiny village sits amongst spectacular scenery below the north face of La Meije and is built around the mountain road between Grenoble and Briancon to the east.

-The most common way to reach La Grave is to fly to either Lyon St Exupery airport on a Saturday/Sunday or Grenoble Isere Airport on a Saturday and then take a transfer bus from the airport to La Grave.
+The most common way to reach La Grave is to fly to Grenoble Isere Airport then take a transfer bus from the airport to La Grave, or hire a car.

 Flights and transfers

 - Fly to Grenoble: